 - Boosting energy, uplifting mood, and aiding focus

 - Inducing visions and connections with the inner self and surroundings

 - Releasing emotional and physical illnesses (bad spirits)

 - Enabling grounding of the mind and easing confusion

 - Opening the mind and body to higher communication and holistic thinking

-If rapé is used in conjunction with other ceremonies, such as ayahuasca or Kambo, it is said to also help detoxify the body, cleaning out toxins and bacteria.
+If rapé is used in conjunction with other practices, such as a Kambo or ayahuasca ceremony, it is said to also help detoxify the body, cleaning out toxins and bacteria.
 After the cleansing process, a sufferer may experience side effects, such as sweating, vomiting, and diarrhea.

 The experience can last from a few minutes to several hours, or even days.

-Mapacho plays a major role in shamanic ceremonies.
+Mapacho plays a major role as a powerful tool in shamanic ceremonies.
 It can be used in smoke, liquid, or snuff rituals.
-Curanderos Tabaqueros, or tobacco healers, use these various forms of tobacco to perform a direct physical and energetic cleanse.
+Curanderos Tabaqueros, or tobacco healers, among indigenous people use these various forms of tobacco to perform a direct physical and energetic cleanse.
 They will use the plant on its own, or in conjunction with other plant medicines.
 Skilled Tabaqueros know how to dose, administer, and intervene.
-Mapacho smoke is used by shaman to cleanse the negative energy from the sufferer, to protect, and to visualize or interpret messages from the tobacco.
+Mapacho smoke is used by shaman to cleanse the negative energy from the sufferer, to protect, and to visualize or interpret messages from the tobacco spirit.

 Another user on Reddit wrote, “Mapacho is a bridge manifesting intention from one world into another.
 Mapacho allows you to create reality.
 Your intentions when you sit with mapacho will manifest in the physical world.
 Mindfulness of this process is the relationship, and it grows.
 This is how curanderos heal with mapacho, by using that bridge to manifest healing intention in the body.
 Mapacho gives them command and mastery over that which they encounter in various worlds.”